navjotjsingh/nspeaks/content/posts/install-mongodb-ubuntu-2204.md

 MongoDB belongs to a family of NoSQL databases.
 It is a collection of JSON-like documents with no predefined schema.
 You can alter schema at any time and as often you like.

-Ubuntu 22.04 was released in April 2022 and it has been 4 months since it's release and we still don't have an official release of MongoDB for the it.
-The issue is that MongoDB depends on LibSSL 1.1 which was dropped in the latest Ubuntu LTS release.
+~~Ubuntu 22.04 was released in April 2022 and it has been 4 months since it's release and we still don't have an official release of MongoDB for the it.
+The issue is that MongoDB depends on LibSSL 1.1 which was dropped in the latest Ubuntu LTS release.~~

-You can check the progress of MongoDB's official [Ubuntu 22.04 release via the official issues page](https://jira.mongodb.org/browse/SERVER-62300).
-I will update this article once the official release is available.
+~~You can check the progress of MongoDB's official [Ubuntu 22.04 release via the official issues page](https://jira.mongodb.org/browse/SERVER-62300).
+I will update this article once the official release is available.~~

-There are several workarounds to install it on Ubuntu 22.04 and we will discuss all of them.
+~~There are several workarounds to install it on Ubuntu 22.04 and we will discuss all of them.~~

+MongoDB 6.0.3+ supports Ubuntu 22.04.
+The official documentation is still not updated though.

+I have removed the workaround method and replaced it with the official method.
+You can install either using Docker or the official repository.

 ## MongoDB 4.4 vs 5.0/6.0